 Premium dentures are made from high-quality materials that impact and stain resistant.
 They also fit well to the shape and size of the wearer’s mouth and can also be adjusted to reflect the natural color of the oral cavity.
 Designed to mimic the gradual wear of natural tooth enamel, for less wear and tear, they are customized according to both the mouth and other defining elements of the face like cheekbones or jawlines.

 An immediate full denture, also known as a temporary denture, is inserted immediately after the remaining teeth are removed.
 While immediate dentures offer the benefit of never having to be without your teeth, they must be revised several months after being inserted.

 A removable alternative to bridges, partial dentures rest on a metal framework that attaches to your natural teeth.
 More than cosmetic devices, partial dentures are not for permanent usage and are often removed overnight.
 They help patients experience better chewing and speaking.
 They also prevent a patient’s remaining teeth from shifting.

-For more information about dentures or any other dental service, call our office at 941-216-3803 in Lakewood Ranch, Florida for an appointment with our dentist.
+For more information about dentures near Lakewood Ranch, Florida, call our office at 941-216-3803 to schedule an appointment with a dentist.